Document Upload: Common Questions

 No. Do not make spelling changes to the schools listed on your application.
 This will delay the review of your application.

-The schools listed on the Document Upload Page and in your Choose>Ryerson applicant portal are pulled directly from your application for admission.
+The schools listed in your Choose>Ryerson Applicant Portal are pulled directly from your application for admission.
 Therefore, if you omitted a school from your application, you MUST amend your application and include the missing information.
-The school(s) will be indicated on the Document Upload Page and in your Choose>Ryerson Applicant Portal within 5-7 business days of you updating your application.
-Failure to indicate all institutions that you have attended (since secondary school) on your application can result in the cancellation of your application.
+The school(s) will be indicated in your Choose>Ryerson Applicant Portal within 5-7 business days of you updating your application.

 Yes, you may upload the required documents, however you must also complete the appropriate Reconsideration of Admission Decision Form and attach the relevant documentation to the form.
 Ryerson will not automatically reconsider your application if/when you upload documents.

 Ryerson will request official transcripts if/when required in an Offer of Admission.
 Transcripts are considered official when sent directly by the issuing school and/or agency in a sealed envelope.
 They generally bear an original seal/stamp and/or official signature from an appropriate signatory.
 The official documents must be received by Undergraduate Admissions by the deadline date(s) indicated in an official Offer of Admission.